 With Pivotal Cloud Foundry (PCF), DISH was able to maintain a fast-iterating, agile approach to development at scale.
 As part of this cultural push, the company opened a new collaborative space in downtown Denver where its development team is:

-- making decisions at the line of the code (not in a separate conference room), and
+- Making decisions at the line of the code (not in a separate conference room)

 As the largest telecommunications equipment manufacturer in the world, Huawei runs hundreds of applications across eight data centers.
 Faced with the challenge to support rapid VM-based applications development worldwide, Huawei needed a way to efficiently manage and deploy VM-based apps in a distributed system.

 With agility and efficiency as the goal, Huawei began moving their internal IT applications to a cloud-native platform running on Kubernetes.
 By the end of 2016, Huawei's internal IT department managed more than 4,000 nodes with tens of thousands of containers using a Kubernetes-based Platform as a Service (PaaS) solution.
 Now,

 - Global deployment cycles have decreased from a week to minutes and the efficiency of application delivery has improved tenfold

 - Operating expense has been reduced by as much as 20-30%

 Go cloud-native with Kubernetes